azure-ad-b2c/samples/policies/migrate-to-entra-external-id-for-customers-full/readme.md

 The source for the REST AI is an an Azure function but the repo. uses ngrok so those calls need to be replaced with the actual function URL.

+Use "ngrok http 7257" if you want to use ngrok.
+(This allows you to run on localhost rather  then using an Azure function).

 ## Functionality

 The code handles: